asmaloney/GDExtensionTemplate/README.md

 I am happy to review any [pull requests](https://github.com/asmaloney/GDExtensionTemplate/pulls).
 Please keep them as short as possible.
 Each pull request should be atomic and only address one issue.
 This helps with the review process.

 Note that I will not accept everything, but I welcome discussion.
-So if it's a big change you are proposing, please raise it as [an issue](https://github.com/asmaloney/GDExtensionTemplate/issues) first for discussion.
+If you are proposing a big change, please raise it as [an issue](https://github.com/asmaloney/GDExtensionTemplate/issues) first for discussion.

 ### 💰 Financial